Class of Nuke 'Em High 3: The Good, the Bad and the Subhumanoid: Release

 After having trouble releasing its films with other distributors (Warner Home Video, Fox, Lorimar, etc.), Troma created its own distribution company in 1995 under the label Troma Team Video and Class of Nuke 'Em High 3 was advertised as the company's first major release on VHS.
 Held back for a year and only released on video, Class of Nuke 'Em High 3 became legendary not for its content, but for what it represented — that the company had taken a huge step forward in labeling and marketing its own films.

 After a couple of years as one of its biggest sellers, Class of Nuke 'Em High 3 went out of print, and with the decline of video, Troma decided not to re-release it because — despite being highly popular with fans — it felt that the film itself was inferior to some of its other titles.

 Home media

 In the mid-2000s, Troma released a Class of Nuke 'Em High box set, which featured the original 1986 film in the same DVD format it had had since 1997 and Class of Nuke 'Em High 2 which had just recently been released on its own.
 For years, the box set was the only way of being able to buy the third film on DVD.
 However, in early 2010, alongside a re-release of the 1986 film by the Troma Retro label, the third film was released separately.

+Reception

+Horror News said, "If you’re a Troma fan, go ahead as this is typical Troma fare that is sure to satiate your inane need for, er, inanity.
+If you like your Starbucks, wear suspenders, glasses when you don’t need to and think it’s cool to wear a scarf in summer, give this a miss."
+TV Guide said, "the editing is nonexistent, and the story line is almost impossible to follow.
+The slipshod nature of CLASS OF NUKE 'EM HIGH 3 can partly be explained by Troma's frugal use of leftover scenes from previous films."